 4. Try Bilberry Extract

-Bilberries are tiny blue fruit that come from the same family as blueberries.
+Bilberries are tiny blue fruit that comes from the same family as blueberries.
 This fruit, mainly found in Nordic European countries and Asia is packed with antioxidants and is said to improve night vision.

 Bilberry extract can help to reduce the halo effect and increase your ability to see at night.
 British pilots in World War II regularly ate bilberry jam to help them see while flying at night!